 What amount of energy does your friend give to appearance?
 I'm not saying there's anything wrong with working out or dying your hair.
 Some need to give more attention to their appearance.
 But is it in balance?
 Does it keep a person from serving others?
 Does it communicate a narcissistic tendency?
 Sometimes it's difficult to see because we're attracted to the results.
 Yet over time, the downside of self absorption will become more negatively evident and destructive to the relationship.
 Does your friend have a humble heart?

-When a person struggles with distrust, one is only a step away from playing the role of the victim.
-We can call it by different names- hyper-sensitivity, self pity, critical, or martyrdom.
+When a person struggles with distrust, he or she is only a step away from playing the role of the victim.
+We can call it by different names — hyper-sensitivity, self pity, critical, or martyrdom.
 The thread that connects these is a person's difficulty resolving pain and moving forward.
 Life is a series of whirlwinds that just don't seem to end.
 Other people or circumstances are perceived as the cause of undesirable events, and one is likely to blame just about every problem on just about everyone else.
 A person will take little responsibility for life's struggles.
 When married, it becomes very easy for a spouse to be blamed for one's lack of contentment.

 Is there any truth to the person's perspective?
 Yes, probably a little.
 But when someone may not want to get past the pain, there's a good chance that they won't.
 And who ends up with the bull's eye on their chest?
 You do.
 In extreme cases, there may be a personality disorder that is involved that is pretty resistant to change.
 Does your friend own his shortcomings?
 Does she have a narrow band of acceptable behaviors for you?
 You may be able to put up with that for a while when the romantic feelings are sky high, but what happens when they're not?